Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 XRT APIs provides API for

       - ``xrtBOAlloc``: Allocates a buffer object 4K aligned, the API must be called with appropriate flags.
-      - ``xrtBOAllocUserPtr``: Allocates a buffer object using pointer (aligned to 4K boundary) provided by the user.
+      - ``xrtBOAllocUserPtr``: Allocates a buffer object using pointer provided by the user.
+The user pointer must be aligned to 4K boundary.

-              - If the user-provided pointer is not aligned to 4K boundary, XRT internally copies the data to align it at 4K boundary.
       - ``xrtBOFree``: Deallocates the allocated buffer.

 .. code:: c